-Through out: The meaning of phrases such as "as if by the expression new Array()" are subject to misinterpretation.
-The specification text for all interal references and invocations of standard built-in objects and methods has been clarified by making it implicit that the intent is that the actual built-in object is to be used rather than the current dynamic value of the correspondingly name property.
+Through out: In the Edition 3 specification the meaning of phrases such as "as if by the expression new Array()" are subject to misinterpretation.
+For Edition 3.1 the specification text for all internal references and invocations of standard built-in objects and methods has been clarified by making it implicit that the intent is that the actual built-in object is to be used rather than the current dynamic value of the correspondingly name property.

-11.8.2, 11.8.3,11.8.5 While ECMAScript generally uses a left to right evaluation order the specification language for the > and <= operators resulted a partial right to left order.
+11.8.2, 11.8.3, 11.8.5 While ECMAScript generally uses a left to right evaluation order the Edition 3 specification language for the > and <= operators resulted in a partial right to left order.
 The specification has been corrected for these operators such that it now specifies a full left to right evaluation order.
 However, this change of order is potentially observable if user-defined valueOf or toString methods with side-effects are invoked during the evaluation process.